 3 Workouts That May Be Good for Digestion

-If you're wondering what specific type of workouts can help with digestion, lower-intensity exercise, such as the following three workouts, generally offer the best benefits, both in the short- and long-term.
+If you're wondering what specific type of workouts can help with digestion, lower-intensity exercise, such as the following three workouts, generally offer the best benefits, both in the short and long term.

-- Rest your forehead to the floor, and stay for 8 to 10 breaths.
+- Stay here for 8 to 10 breaths.

 - Sit up tall with your legs crossed.

 - Place your left hand to your right knee and your right hand on the floor behind you as you twist to the right.